umapraseeda/fw-nrfconnect-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 * Leshan - Devices are listed under **Clients**.
 * Coiote - Devices are listed under **Device inventory**.

+You can also optionally enable notifications for the resources so that the server actively monitors the resources.

 Queue Mode support
 ==================